VulcanZhX/ZhS_kos-scripts/README.md

 # ZhS_kos-scripts
-some kos scripts for rp-1 use(or else)
+some kos scripts for rp-1 use(or else),for practice.